RepreZen/KaiZen-OpenApi-Parser/API-Overview.md

 * The reference string is syntactically invalid (e.g. the fragment is not a valid JSON Pointer, or non-fragment parts are invalid).

-* Canonicalizataion of a relative reference fails (e.g. `../foo.yaml`
+* Canonicalizaation of a relative reference fails (e.g. `../foo.yaml`
   cannot be canonicalized with a `http://example.com/bar.yaml` as a context URL).